 Pronouns: she/her/ella | Department: Media Relations

 Bianca is a first generation Mexican-American artist from San Antonio, Texas, now based in the DMV area.
 She is a recent graduate from George Mason University where she received her B.F.A. in Theatre with a concentration in Performance for the Stage and Screen.
 She loves binge watching Gilmore Girls, One Tree Hill, and Friends during her free time as well as playing with her cat, Toothless.
-Bianca is very excited to be working with such a talented and passionate team and can’t wait to get started!

 Otis Ramsey-Zöe